prysmaticlabs/documentation/website/docs/getting-started.md

 </div>
 <div class='primary-panel'>
 <a href='../prysm-usage/parameters'>Command-line options</a>
-<p>Learn how to configure Prysm's beacon node client, validator client, and more through its command-line interface.</p>
+<p>Learn how to configure Prysm's beacon node client, validator client, and more through its <strong>command-line interface</strong>.</p>
 </div>
 <div class='primary-panel'>
 <a href='../troubleshooting/issues-errors'>Troubleshooting</a>